-Judith Johnson is a Clinical Psychologist who is based at both the School of Psychology, University of Leeds, and the Bradford Institute for Health Research.
+Judith Johnson is a Clinical Psychologist based at both the School of Psychology, University of Leeds, and the Bradford Institute for Health Research.
 She graduated from the University of Manchester with a BSc(Hons) in Psychology in 2007.
 She was awarded a PhD in Clinical Psychology from the University of Manchester in 2010, and a ClinPsyD (Clinical Psychology Doctorate) from the University of Birmingham in 2013.

-Judith’s work on resilience has been featured in the Guardian newspaper, and her resilience framework has informed the World Health Organization’s approach to resilience to suicide.
-She has provided consultancy services to private and third sector organisations.
+Judith’s work on resilience has been featured in the Guardian newspaper and her resilience framework has informed the World Health Organization’s approach to resilience to suicide.
+She has provided consultancy services to private and third sector organizations.
 She has produced a range of videos for teaching clinical psychology and cognitive behavioural therapy which are available on YouTube.
 These are used by universities internationally.
 She has spoken at conferences in the UK, USA, Italy and Sweden.